yaver_help

 Attacks that exploit this kind of access

 Answer 'how do I do X with Yaver?' questions.
 Call this whenever the user wonders what Yaver can do, which feature replaces which SaaS, or how to set something up.
 Accepts a topic keyword.
 Topics include: overview, solo-stack (costs + savings summary), forms, newsletter, jobs, image, pdf, oauth, mail, shortener, waitlist, docs, meetings, wizard, tmux, relay, tunnel, mobile, mcp, runners, tasks, auth.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.

 yaver_help accepts 1 parameter: topic.
 The full parameter table on this page comes from the server's own tool schema.